vanzasetia/github-user-search-app/docs/README.md

 - [CSS transitions and hover animations, an interactive guide](https://www.joshwcomeau.com/animation/css-transitions/) - a nice blog post by Josh Comeau.
 It helps me learn more about animation and transition.
 - [prefers-color-scheme: Hello darkness, my old friend | web.dev](https://web.dev/prefers-color-scheme/) - a complete guide to create dark mode.
 It includes everything you need to know to create a good dark mode.
 - [JavaScript naming conventions: do’s and don’ts](https://www.freecodecamp.org/news/javascript-naming-conventions-dos-and-don-ts-99c0e2fdd78a/)
+- [Accessible Icon Buttons – Sara Soueidan, inclusive design engineer](https://www.sarasoueidan.com/blog/accessible-icon-buttons/) - I found a statement that `aria-labelledby` can be used to reference hidden elements.
+- [Inclusively Hidden | scottohara.me](https://www.scottohara.me/blog/2017/04/14/inclusively-hidden.html) - I found the same statement that `aria-labelledby` can be used to reference hidden elements.
+- [Inclusively Hiding & Styling Checkboxes and Radio Buttons – Sara Soueidan, inclusive design engineer](https://www.sarasoueidan.com/blog/inclusively-hiding-and-styling-checkboxes-and-radio-buttons/) - This article helps me to hide the checkbox inclusively.

 ### Tools
 - [RegExr](https://regexr.com/) - create RegEx